mimoralea/getdata-project/README.md

 # Getting and Cleaning data
 ## Course Project
+_Miguel Morales_

-You should create one R script called run_analysis.R that does the following.
+The R script `run_analysis.R` that does the following:

 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive variable names.
-* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The file `CookBook.md` shows the details about the commands used to get and clean the dataset.

+The file `tidy.txt` contains the output dataset of the mean values per subject, activity and variable being measured.

+The folder `dataset` constain the Samsung data.